deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 As you can see, we have verified that `nt!KiInitialThread` represents the address of the current thread.

 Recall what was mentioned about threads and processes earlier.
 Threads are the part of a process that actually perform execution of code (for our purposes, these are kernel threads).
 Now that we have identified the current thread, let's identify the process associated with that thread (which would be the current process).
-Let's go back to the image above where we unassembled the `PSGetCurrentProcess()` function.
+Let's go back to the image above where we unassembled the `PsGetCurrentProcess()` function.

 `mov rax, qword ptr [rax,0B8h]`